multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.9 - 2024-04-23 =
+* Added     - Compatibility of WordPress 6.5.2.
+* Added     - Compatibility of WooCommerce 8.8.2.
+* Fix       - Support of adding "Pending" status in Knowledgebase module #721.
+* Fix       - Added addional parameter for mvx_order_item_quantity_text filter #723.
+* Fix       - Product Sales report of all vendors is visible to all #715.
+* Fix       - Warning messages in cart page when the sold by option is enabled #717.
+* Fix       - Critical error in vendor dashboard while downloading orders #713.

 = 4.1.8 - 2024-04-09 =
 * Added     - Compatibility of WordPress 6.5.